freesunshine0316/neural-graph-to-seq-mp/README.md

 ## Training

 First, modify the PYTHONPATH within [train_g2s.sh](./train_g2s.sh) (for our graph-to-string model) or [train_s2s.sh](./train_s2s.sh) (for baseline). <br>
 Second, modify config_g2s.json or config_s2s.json.
 You should pay attention to the field "suffix", which is an identifier of the model being trained and saved.
-Usually, we use the current experiment setting, such as "bch20_lr1e3_l21e3", as the identifier. <br>
+We usually use the experiment setting, such as "bch20_lr1e3_l21e3", as the identifier. <br>
 Finally, execute the corresponding script file, such as "./train_g2s.sh".

 ## Decoding with a pretained model